czhong720/academic-kickstart/content/home/people.md

 widget = "people"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = false  # Activate this widget? true/false weight = 68  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 100  # Order that this section will appear.

-title = "Meet the Team"
+title = "Collaborators & Friends"
-subtitle = ""
+subtitle = "Modern sciences involved many efforts from different areas of knowledges, making life-long friends and collaboration is my philosophy to do good science."

 [content]
   # Choose which groups/teams of users to display.
   #   Edit `user_groups` in each user's profile to add them to one or more of these groups.
-  user_groups = ["Principal Investigators",
+  user_groups = ["ZHONG Cheng",
                  "Researchers",
                  "Grad Students",
                  "Administration",